gkoukis/CODECO-ATHENA_RC-EdgeNet/installation/README.md

 ## Create local K8s - EdgeNet cluster
-**On the master node (athm3)** we have cloned the forked version of[CODECO_edgenet](https://github.com/swnuom/edgenet).
+**On the master node (athm3)** we have cloned the forked version of [CODECO_edgenet](https://github.com/swnuom/edgenet).
 Additionally, within the repository, there is a _vpnpeer.yaml_ file, which serves the purpose of maintaining the Local Area Network (LAN) connectivity among the nodes within the cluster.

 > Check the vpnpeer.yaml on master (athm3)
 ```bash